About cross-party groups

 The new CPG must have an initial meeting and complete a registration form.

 When a new CPG has the required number of MSPs, it should hold an initial meeting.
+An email, with the date and time of the meeting, must be sent to standards clerks ([email protected]) at least 10 days before the meeting and a minute of the meeting must be taken.
 At the meeting the CPG should:

 - elect at least 2 MSP office-bearers – and 1 of these must be the convener

 - confirm the name and purpose of the CPG

 Within 30 days of the initial meeting, the convener of the proposed CPG must email a completed registration form to the SPPA clerks ([email protected]).
 The CPG cannot formally meet again until the SPPA Committee has recognised it as a CPG.